Rethinking Preconceived Notions

-During the month of March, the Artists' Place Gallery at the Episcopal Church of the Redeemer will be exhibiting the works of award winning artist Jo Huggins.
+During the month of August, the Artists' Place Gallery at the Episcopal Church of the Redeemer will be exhibiting the works of Abraham(Abe) Partridge.

-Please join us on Sunday, March 12 from 3:00 until 5:00 for a meet-the-artist reception and viewing in Jo's Honor.
+Please join us on Sunday, August 12 from 3:00 until 5:00 for a meet-the-artist reception and viewing in Abe’s honor.